 Now, as far as the design and ergonomics of this 2022 update go, almost nothing has changed from the previous generation, so I’ll refer you to my previous article for my in-depth thoughts on how this series looks and feels with daily use.

 The build quality is fine, with a sturdy main chassis and only some flex in the lid.
 It’s not the sturdiest, but it’s not bad either.
 I haven’t noticed any squeaky noises in the main body, unlike in the past, so Asus seems to have slightly reinforced the construction for this model year.
-For the materials, the main chassis is made out of magnesium alloys, white the top is a white coated aluminum.
+For the materials, the main chassis is made out of magnesium alloys, while the top is a white-coated aluminum.

 That aside, the main advantage of this white color variant is the fact that it doesn’t show dirt or fingerprint easily.
 It also attracts a fair bit of attention, as few such other laptops come in all-white.
 On the other hand, the contrast of the white-lit keys isn’t as good as with the black keys on the other color version, and the black bottom bezel under the screen stand-out in a rather ugly way with everything else being white.
 In an age where many other laptops offer 16:10 panels with a smaller chin, this might be something that will deter you from this series.